GavinEke/CloudflarePS/docs/New-CFDnsRecord.md

 # New-CFDnsRecord

 ## SYNOPSIS
-Creates a new DNS record.
+Create a new DNS record for a zone.
+See the record object definitions for required attributes for each record type.

 ## SYNTAX